AndresVazqez/-Hunter_replica/README.md

 This is a replica of Hunter's home page.
 It is made only with HTML5, SCSS and a drop down menu with Javascript.
 It was made only two weeks after starting the full stack web development bootcamp.

 It is quite simple but reflects the level of learning in just two weeks.👨‍💻

+You can see it displayed in the next link: <a href="https://hunter-replica.vercel.app/">here</a> 💻📄